-Secure Socket Layers (SSL) enables secure Web sessions between a PDU and a remote user.
+Secure Socket Layers (SSL) enables secure Web sessions between a Remote Power Manager and a remote user.
 SSL provides two chief features designed to make TCP/IP (Internet) transmitted data more secure:

-- Authentication: The connecting client is assured of the identity of the server. - Encryption: All data transmitted between the client and the server is encrypted rendering any intercepted data unintelligible to any third party.
+- Authentication The connecting client is assured of the identity of the server. - Encryption All data transmitted between the client and the server is encrypted rendering any intercepted data unintelligible to any third party.

 SSL uses the public-and-private key encryption system by RSA, which also requires the use of digital certificates.
 An SSL Certificate is an electronic file uniquely identifying individuals or websites and enables encrypted communication; SSL Certificates serve as a kind of digital passport or credential.

-The SSL Certificate of the PDU enables the client to verify the authenticity of the PDU and to communicate with the unit securely with an encrypted session, protecting confidential information from interception.
+The SSL certificate of the PT40 enables the client to verify the authenticity of the unit and to communicate with the unit securely via an encrypted session, protecting confidential information from interception and hacking.